Millions of files in the Football Leaks dataset relate to the business of a Kazakh-Turkish family called the Arifs.

 Aside from a little PR for former royals, Demirhan assisted Doyen in exploring education and gold deals in Turkey.
 But he also opened doors for Doyen.

 On a chilly Istanbul evening in the beginning of March 2012, Demirhan introduced Doyen Capital's vice president, Tevfik Eren to Turkey’s answer to Donald Trump: Ali Agaoglu – a real estate magnate close to Erdoğan.
-Agaoglu has in the past been accused of donating millions to Turgev, the educational foundation of Bilal Erdoğan, the president’s son, in return for public contracts.
+Agaoglu has in the past been accused of donating millions to Turgev, the education foundation of Bilal Erdoğan, the president’s son, in return for public contracts.

-After a dinner at the up-market Maisa restaurant in Istanbul's bankside neighbourhood İstinye, the trio travelled to Fiyapi Inonu stadium, home of Beşiktaş football club, to watch the team play Trabzon.
+After a dinner at the up-market Maisa restaurant in Istanbul's bankside neighbourhood İstinye, the trio travelled to Fiyapi Inonu stadium, home of Beşiktaş football club, to watch the team play local side Trabzon.
 Here, Eren made some important contacts.

 “In the half time,” Eren writes, “Ali [Demirhan] introduced me to Mr Sadik Albayrak and Mr Murat Ulgen, CEO of [Beşiktaş].
 Mr Sadik Albayrak is the father of Mr Berat Albayrak, CEO of Çalık Holding, who is also the son-in-law of Mr Recep Tayyip Erdoğan.”